ALejietis96/INC2-Automated-Loan-Originator/README.md

   - During 4 day long development and 2 versions:

-    - Where main functions were written during first 2 days and functionality to change payment schedules from 1m to 24m and paid out from 0m to 24m for following 2 days including testing for presenting to my team members and CerebrumHub mentors.</b>
+    - Where main functions were written during the first 2 days

+    - Functionality to change payment schedules from 1m to 24m and paid out from 0m to 24m for the following 2 days

+      - Including testing for presenting to my team members and CerebrumHub mentors.</b>

 - <b>How to use:</b>

   - Must use Postman.

-  - Add library - Automated Loan Creatorv1_2.postman_collection
+  - Add library - <i>Automated Loan Creatorv1_2.postman_collection</i>

   - Log in with your API authorization key.